-Minimal environmental effects were noted during the period under review.
+Minimal environmental effects were noted during the monitoring period.
 A review of the Company's independent biological monitoring, on the Kapuni Stream catchment, was undertaken by one of the Council's biologists.
 The review indicated that overall, the MCI scores for nearly all sites were similar to or higher than their respective means.
-Overall, the Kapuni Stream was generally in 'good' to 'excellent' health and the impact (if any) of the industrial activity at Kapuni was not discernible.
+The Kapuni Stream was in 'good' to 'excellent' health and there was no discernible impact from any industrial activity at Kapuni.

-The findings of the fish survey concluded with the following: overall, these electric fishing results from the Kapuni catchment do not provide any conclusive indication that the petrochemical industries are having any significant adverse effects on fish communities in the Kapuni catchment, with results being affected by sedimentation and a significant number of preceding freshes.
+The findings of the fish survey concluded that the petrochemical industries were not having any significant adverse effects on fish communities in the Kapuni catchment.
+The results were affected by sedimentation, and a significant number of preceding freshes.